witheve/rfcs/00001-syntax.md

 ### Programming Model

 To really understand a syntax, you have to also understand the semantics of the underlying programming model, so that's where we will start.
-This discussion will be very high-level, so don't worry about the fine details for now.
+This discussion will be very high-level, so don't worry about the details for now.
 First, remember that Eve is not just a language; it is also a database.
 These are not separate components that interact; they are actually one and the same.
 However, sometimes we use "Eve DB" to refer to the underlying facts in the database.

-At its core, Eve only reponds to two commands:
+At its core, Eve only responds to two commands:

 1. What facts do you know about `x`?
 2. Remember a new fact about `x`.

 Communication with Eve happens through "objects", which are key-value pairs attached to a unique ID (object is a pretty generic and overloaded term, so let us know if you have ideas for what to call these guys).
 To access facts in the Eve DB, you use an object.
 To insert/remove facts into/from the Eve DB, you also use an object.

 Computation, occurs as a result of relationships between objects.
 For example, I might model myself as an object with an `age` and a `birth year`.
 There might also be an object representing the `current year`.
 Then I could compute my `age` as my `birth year` subtracted from the `current year`.

 A key concept here is that age is a derived fact, supported by two other facts: `birth year` and `current year`.
 If either of those supporting facts are removed from the Eve DB, then `age` can no longer exist as well.
 For intuition, think about modeling this calculation in a spreadsheet using three cells, and what would happen to the `age` cell if you deleted one of the other two cells.

 Thus the presence or absence of facts can be used to control the flow of a program.
-To see how this works, consider how a naviagtion button on a webpage might work.
+To see how this works, consider how a navigation button on a webpage might work.
 When the button is clicked, a fact is inserted into the Eve DB noting the element that was clicked.
 This click fact would support an object that defines the page to be rendered.
-This in turn would support the page renderer, who's job it is to display the page.
+This in turn would support the page renderer, whose job it is to display the page.

 One last thing to note about control flow is that we have no concept of a loop in Eve.
 Recursion is one way to recover looping, but set semantics and aggregates often obviate the need for recursion.
 In Eve, every value is actually a set.
 With operators defined over sets (think `map()`) and aggregation (think `reduce()`) we can actually do away with most cases where we would be tempted to use a loop.

+#### Set Semantics

+One other thing to know about Eve is that objects follow (set semantics)[https://en.wikipedia.org/wiki/Set_(mathematics)].
+Sets are collections where every element of the collection is unique.
+This is in contrast to bag semantics, where elements can be duplicated.
+We’ll see the implications of this later, but it’s important to keep in mind.

 ### A Working Program - Party Planning

 Through the rest of this document, we'll refer to the following complete Eve program.
 Don't worry about not understanding it; we'll go over what all the parts mean, and then hopefully the function will become clear.

 ```
 This program is used to plan the number of burgers I need for my birthday party.
 I will be inviting all my friends and their spouses, so I need to figure out
 how much food I need to buy!

 Count the number of guests coming to the party
   party = [name: "my party", date]
   guest = if p = [#friend busy-dates: not(party.date)] then p
           if [#friend spouse busy-dates: not(party.date)] then spouse

   total = count(given guest)
   maintain
     party.guest-count := total